-Other popular places to stay in Tulum include more traditional boutique hotels like the Jashita Hotel, Posada Margherita, Be Tulum and the Amansala Resort.
+Other popular places to stay in Tulum include more traditional boutique hotels like the Jashita Hotel, Posada Margherita, Be Tulum, and the Amansala Resort.
 The small luxury boutique Jashita Hotel is situated in Tulum’s scenic Soliman Bay and offers an exclusive, eco-friendly experience.
-Just a few kilometers north of the ancient Mayan ruins of Tulum, Posada Margherita is a rustic hotel with only eight rooms that is mere steps from the beach and also houses a beloved Italian Restaurant and a small retail boutique.
+Just a few kilometers north of Tulum’s ancient Mayan ruins, Posada Margherita is a rustic hotel with only eight rooms that are mere steps from the beach and houses a beloved Italian Restaurant and a small retail boutique.
 With 20 guest rooms that all face the Caribbean Sea, Be Tulum is situated on the northern border of the Sian Ka’an Biosphere Reserve and specializes in relaxing, back-to-nature experiences.
-The Amansala Resort has been recognized for having one of the most intimate beaches in Tulum and boasts a village-like setting with 24 cabanas and a variety of yoga and fitness options.
+The Amansala Resort has been recognized for having one of the most intimate beaches in Tulum.
+It boasts a village-like setting with 24 cabanas and a variety of yoga and fitness options.

 Best Activities in Tulum